IDSplat: Instance-Decomposed 3D Gaussian Splatting for Driving Scenes: Experiments

 \subsection{Object class comparisons}

 For further analysis of our method, we present DPSNR for three different classes of road-users; vehicles, pedestrians, and cyclists.
 These experiments were run using the 50\% setting of the setup presented in \cref{sec:view_densities}.
 Masks of the dynamic regions were obtained by projected 3D bounding box annotations, and filtered based on speed and semantic class.
-As shown in \cref{tab:class_psnrs}, {\modelname} attains the highest accuracy on vehicles, the only class that is modeled as dynamic instances in our approach.
-Notably, {\modelname} also show strong results on pedestrians, likely because their relatively small motions can be effectively captured by the static background.
-Performance is lowest for cyclists, who often move too fast to be reconstructed as part of the static background and are not modeled as dynamic objects in our framework.
+As shown in \cref{tab:class_psnrs}, {\modelname} attains the highest accuracy on vehicles, the only class that is modeled as dynamic instances in our approach. {\modelname} also shows strong results on pedestrians and cyclists, even though the rigid motion assumption is only partially valid for these classes.